Gladden Pappin

-Gladden Pappin (born 1982) is president of the Hungarian Institute of International Affairs, Hungary's foreign policy research institute of state.
+Gladden Pappin (born 1982) is an American political scientist.
+He was the president of the Hungarian Institute of International Affairs, Hungary's foreign policy research institute of state, from 2023 to 2026.
 A political theorist, he was formerly associate professor of politics at the University of Dallas.
 From 2021 to 2023 he was a visiting senior fellow at the Mathias Corvinus Collegium in Budapest, Hungary.
 He is cofounder and deputy editor of American Affairs, as well as cofounder of Postliberal Order.

 Biography

 Pappin was born in St. Louis, Missouri, and is a citizen of the Osage Tribal Nation.
-He attended Harvard University, where he received AB magna cum laude in history in 2004, and later his AM and PhD in government (2012), under Harvey Mansfield.
+He attended Harvard University, where he earned his B.A., magna cum laude, in history in 2004 and then his M.A. and Ph.D. in government in 2012 under Harvey Mansfield.
+His undergraduate thesis explored questions of rights, polity and the common good in Jean Gerson and Nicholas of Cusa, while his PhD addressed the question of "political novelty."

 As an undergraduate, Pappin served as editor of the Harvard Salient, a conservative student newspaper.
 He courted controversy in 2002 by editorializing against efforts to reverse the proceedings of the Secret Court of 1920, a disciplinary tribunal in which the university expelled eight students for their alleged homosexuality.
 Pappin defended the expulsion as a proper exercise of in loco parentis and wrote "Such punishments would apply to heterosexuals, of course, but even more so to homosexuals, whose activities are not merely immoral but perverted and unnatural."
 Pappin's editorializing prompted allegations of bigotry and homophobia from the Harvard Crimson.
 Two of Pappin's co-editors of the Harvard Salient resigned in protest of his positions.

 From 2013 to 2017, Pappin held fellowships at the University of Notre Dame's Institute for Advanced Studies and the Center for Ethics and Culture.
 From 2017 to 2024, he was a permanent research fellow and senior adviser of the de Nicola Center for Ethics and Culture at the University of Notre Dame.

 During the 2016 U.S. presidential election, he joined Julius Krein and Michael Anton as one of the pseudonymous writers for the blog the Journal of American Greatness.
 After the blog closed in summer 2016, Pappin joined Krein in cofounding American Affairs, a quarterly journal of policy and political thought.
 The inaugural issue of American Affairs was launched February 21, 2017.